FOUR LAKES TASK FORCE

 Frequently asked questions

-army corps of engineers
+Army corps of engineers

-Why isn’t the US Army Corps of Engineers (USACE) involved?
+Why isn’t the U.S. Army Corps of Engineers (USACE) involved?
 FLTF is engaged for support for flood studies, planning assistance and future project support.
 Based on USACE criteria, the four lakes are not eligible for funding.

 This has been reviewed, researched by FLTF, and discussed with USACE.
 Out of the more than 90,000 dams in the NID, USACE operates only 700.
 USACE has “Study Authority and Project Authority to Assist in Construction” and bases its decision on “Benefit for Value.”